Can You Use Gray Paint in a North Facing Room?

 But before you get discouraged, I think that if handled properly, you can paint a room just about any color you like!
 But there are a lot of IFs to get through first…

-Therefore, what I’m trying to say is that it’s possible that you’ll like a color in the morning and hate it at night or vice versa.
+Therefore, what I’m trying to say is that you may like a color in the morning and hate it at night or vice versa.
 You might like it on a sunny day and hate it on a cloudy day.

 Then, there are other variables.